 There is no numeric criterion or definition of "total nitrogen" in 20.6.4 NMAC.
 An approved definition for total nitrogen (TN) is not found in 40 C.F.R.
-Part 136 but it is usually taken to mean the sum of Total Kjeldahl Nitrogen (TKN) and Nitrate+Nitrite (NO_3+NO_2).
-Therefore, for nutrient assessments, the SWQB determines "TN Calculated" as the sum of NO_3+NO_2 and TKN.
-If either TKN or NO_3+NO_2 is unavailable for a particular sampling event, TN Calculated is noted as a "missing data point" (and not assessed) with respect to this listing methodology.

-The TKN and NO3+NO2 reporting limits, referred to as the minimum reporting limit [MRL] in SQUID, are added together to determine the "TN Calculated MRL."
+Part 136 but it is usually taken to mean the sum of Total Kjeldahl Nitrogen (TKN) and Nitrate+Nitrite (NO3+NO2).
+Therefore, for nutrient assessments, the SWQB determines "TN Calculated" as the sum of NO3+NO2 and TKN.
+Additionally, the TKN and NO3+NO2 reporting limits, referred to as the minimum reporting limit [MRL] in SQUID, are added together to determine a "TN Calculated MRL."
 For this listing methodology, the following terms related to analytical method sensitivity may be synonymous and will be evaluated on a case-by-case basis depending on the analytical lab: "quantitation limit," "reporting limit," "level of quantitation," and "minimum level."
+For assessment purposes, in the absence of estimated TN data, the TKN and NO3+NO2 MRLs are added together to determine the "TN Calculated MRL."
+If either TKN or NO3+NO2 are reported as below the MRL, the respective MRL value is used to determine the TN Calculated value for the assessment dataset.